autofloccinaucinihilipilificator/autofloccinaucinihilipilificator.github.io/README.md

 Later:
 - Make things appear better at high zooms
+- Make things appear better for other devices
-- Dynamically add rows to the set builder when zoomed
+- Dynamically add rows to the set builder
 - Add folders to the set builder
 - Add an edit set button
 - Add settings